code-on-sunday/buildr.studio/stories.md

 - It's clicked while it's in the unselected state.
 - It's clicked while it's in the selected state AND it's a folder item.
   Only one item is in the selected state at a time.

+## Story 18:

+In addition to current features, implement the multi-select feature.
+This feature is enabled if the users are holding the Control key on the keyboard.
+The implementation must detect when the key is pressed.